 There are memos describing the individual MIDI SuperTracks, and you can click on the memo for a big window.

 You can audition MIDI SuperTracks by double clicking on the list or using the transport control in the dialog.

-Pressing the [Artist Bios] button opens the Artist Browser, which lists all RealTracks artists and allows you to see more info.
 Choose a MIDI SuperTrack from the list and click [OK].